By Patty Laushman

 Normalizes Your Experiences

 Being neurodivergent can be pretty tough.
-People might think of you as odd, believe that you're doing things wrong, or wonder why you can’t do things they expect you to do.
+You may have spent a good part of your life wondering why you feel different, believe that you're doing things wrong, or wonder why you can’t do things others expect you to do and seem to do so easily.
 You might feel like you're often the odd one out and that nobody really understands you.

-But receiving an autism diagnosis can actually be a really good thing.
+Receiving an autism diagnosis can actually be a really good thing in this case.
 It can help you to understand yourself better, and it can also help to normalize your experiences.
 When you know that there are other people out there who are just like you, it can make you feel less alone in the world.

 And when you know that your experiences are actually part of a larger neurological condition and even a culture and community, it can help you to feel less "crazy" or "weird."